Icelanders Head To The Polls After Government Collapse - UrduPoint

 Icelanders Head To The Polls After Government Collapse

-Reykjavik, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2024) Icelanders vote in a legislative election Saturday after the collapse of a fraught coalition prompted a snap poll where the economy is a top concern.
+Reykjavik, (APP - UrduPoint / Pakistan Point News - 30th Nov, 2024) Icelanders voted Saturday in a legislative election after the collapse of a fraught coalition prompted a snap poll where the economy has been a top concern.

-Battling inflation and high interest rates, the economy, housing and healthcare have dominated the campaign for the 268,000 people eligible to vote.
+Battling inflation and high interest rates, the economy, housing and healthcare have been foremost in voters' minds in the country where some 268,000 people are eligible to vote.

-Fears have been raised that some voters may struggle to reach polling stations as heavy snowfall and strong winds have been predicted for some regions.
+Fears have been raised that some voters may struggle to reach polling stations as heavy snowfall and strong winds have been predicted for some regions, and the Icelandic Met Office has issued several weather alerts along the island's eastern and northern coast.

-"I feel we need change," 48-year-old film producer Grimar Jonsson, told AFP in Reykjavik.
+"I feel we need change," 48-year-old film producer Grimar Jonsson, told AFP in Reykjavik on Friday.

 The coalition of Benediktsson's Independence Party, the Left-Green Movement and the centre-right Progressive Party was divided on a range of issues but broke down over the handling of migrants and asylum seekers.